AOAT 034, 059 + K.13919[via caspo]

 EN₂ na-an-na-ru kul-lat bi-ni-ti

-Incantation: Nannaru (over) all of creation,
+Incantation: Nannaru (over) all creation,

 r 8'8'